 COMIC-CON APPROACHES!!
 Which means the hunt will be starting soon!
-I’m working on just one more critter (stay tuned!), but in the meantime I’ve been getting questions about how the drops will work from newcomers.
+I’m a stubborn hooker and even though I’m still recovering from my hand injury, I’m hoping to crank out one more critter before I leave for San Diego (taking it VERY slowly so I don’t hurt myself again), but in the meantime I’ve been getting questions about how the drops will work from newcomers.
 The general guidelines for my drops will be the same as previous years, so here’s a recap:

 - Follow me either on facebook or twitter, but I highly suggest twitter for drop-tracking.
 Facebook does a weird thing where it doesn’t show my posts in real-time based on whatever magical algorithm they use to control people’s newsfeeds.

 - Search for the hashtag #CRITTERDROP to filter for critterdrop-related updates.
 I’m sure a lot of you will be following lots of other people/organizations on various social media venues during Comic-Con, so hopefully the tag will help sort things out.